 Dynamic addresses are source MAC addresses that the switch learns and then ages when they are not in use.
-The aging time parameter defines how long the switch retains unseen addresses.
-This parameter applies to all VLANs.
+You can change the aging time setting for all VLANs or for a specified VLAN.

 Setting too short an aging time can cause addresses to be prematurely removed from the table.
 Then when the switch receives a packet for an unknown destination, it floods the packet to all ports in the same VLAN as the receiving port.
 This unnecessary flooding can impact performance.
 Setting too long an aging time can cause the address table to be filled with unused addresses, which prevents new addresses from being learned.